 To enable the monitoring and evaluation of the WSIS Action Lines, stakeholders are calling for:

-The review of the WSIS Action Lines and Targets and the identification and development of forward-looking targets and benchmarking tools to track progress.
+The review of the WSIS Action Lines and Targets and the identification and development of forward-looking targets and clearly measurable indicators,, as well as, assessment and benchmarking tools in domains which can be measured and quantified at a reasonable cost..
 In particular:

 Uruguay, Government: a) and c) could be merge

-WSIS targets and Action Lines should be reviewed and checked for their relevance and the objectives in the Action Lines should be measurable
+WSIS targets and Action Lines should be reviewed and checked for their relevance and selected, retained objectives of the specific Action Lines should be measurable

-Indicators should be widely available and able to track progress
+Indicators should be widely available and enable the tracking of progress and impact

-Brazil, Government: Indicators should be widely available and enable the tracking of progress and impact
+Brazil, Government: Indicators should be widely known and enable the tracking of progress of WSIS targets and Action Lines.

+Indicators should be forward-looking and go beyond access as well as address the post-2015 development agenda and relevant development areas/policy issue

 Brazil, Government: Indicators should be forward-looking and go beyond access as well as address the post-2015 development agenda and relevant development areas/policy issue